ASFHyP3/OpenData/asf-event-data/README.md

 ### HKHwatermaps

-The HKHwatermaps prefix includes products generated over the Hindu-Kush-Himalaya region in support of [ICIMOD](https://www.icimod.org/), which maintains image services and a [web application](https://geoapps.icimod.org/FloodInundation/) for flood monitoring.
+The HKHwatermaps prefix includes products generated over the Hindu Kush Himalayan (HKH) region in support of [ICIMOD](https://www.icimod.org/), which maintains image services and a [web application](https://geoapps.icimod.org/FloodInundation/) for flood monitoring.